JahidHasanCO/Fliq.-The-Movie-DB/README.md

 ![GitHub Cards Preview](https://github.com/JahidHasanCO/Fliq.-The-Movie-DB/blob/master/ART/cover%20dark.png)

 # 🔖Fliq. - The Movie DB

 Fliq is a Movie database app.
 This app is integrated with The Movie DB API.
+This app UI is simple enough to use and the app is a fun way to get an overview of your movie experience.
+This repo was created with help of awesome UI, Material Design, and the latest features.

 ## Built With 🛠

 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android